 ___________________________________________________________________________________________

 Sooo...you put a penny into the hole at the top, push the black slide to the left, and a piece of tab gum falls into the opening in the southwest corner.
 In this respect the machine operates like a match vendor except the slide springs back to the right after each sale.
 The slide on most two-column match vendors moves left with one penny and then right with the next, then left, then right.
 Or right, then left, then right, then left.
 Examples of these kinds of mechanisms are the Sellem and the Griswold Match Machine and the Columbus Model 36 match, which as far as I know is Columbus's official Model 36.
 The so-called Model 36 above has a lot of holes in the back, most of which line the column in which the gum stacks and which I presume are there for ventilation.

 This example is 99.7% original.
 I'd say 100% but it has that repair, which may account for 0.3% of the machine's weight and volume and total surface area.
-Maybe less, even; I haven't done the math, just kinda eyeballed it and guessed.
-I could round its original-ness to 100% and be 100% accurate and justified, but that might be considered deceiving and I don't want to contribute to anyone's misperception.
+Maybe less, even; I haven't done the math, I just eyeballed it.
+I could round its original-ness to 100% and be 100% accurate and justified, but that might be considered deceiving and I don't want to mislead anyone.

+___________________________________________________________________________________________